AleksNeStu/azure-emulators-docker/README.md

 # Configure Poetry to create virtual environments in the project directory
 poetry config virtualenvs.in-project true

-# Specify Python 3.8 for the virtual environment
+# Specify Python 3.12 for the virtual environment
-poetry env use python3.8
+poetry env use python3.12

 # Install dependencies (without the root package)
 poetry install --no-root

 # Activate the virtual environment (for Poetry 2.0.0+)
 poetry env activate
+# or
+source .venv/bin/activate
 ```

 ### Quick Start